zimolzak/amia-2022-symposium/README.md

 used *FoodNLU*.
 Reinforcement learning, where reward for reaching stop criteria, reward for info gain, penalty for each question.
-Crowdsourced a corpus; that's on github. *CHI* paper too.
+Crowdsourced a corpus; that's on GitHub. *CHI* paper too.